FelipeMMoraes/Workout-Organizer-Frontend/README.md

 ### Webpage

-- Open the folder todo-list-ignite in a terminal tab
+- Open the folder Workout-Organizer-Frontend in a terminal tab
 - Run `$ yarn dev`